 Shooting from the Saddle Vol. 01: Tips

-For the inaugural installment of Shooting From the Saddle we asked six fantastic photographers to impart their uncanny photographic wisdom via several bike photography tips.
+For the initial installment of Shooting From the Saddle we asked six fantastic photographers to impart their uncanny photographic wisdom via several bike photography tips.
 Continue reading to find a wealth of insight into how these artisans of light are producing incredible bikepacking photos.
-Also, stay tuned for Vol. 02 which will explore gear lists and observations from these photographers.
+Also, check out Vol. 02 to explore the gear used by the same six photographers.

 It was a random act of chance when I bumped into Devon Balet while bikepacking a remote chunk of the AZT.
 Soon thereafter I keyed in the URL from a wrinkled card he had handed me on the trail and was immediately blown away by a variety of stunning photos.
 Devon is an adventure lifestyle photographer who specializes in creating outdoor sports and recreational imagery.
 Here are a few examples, but make sure and check out his site for additional amazing images.